 Standardized Field Sobriety Tests

 Field sobriety tests are police conducted tests performed if a driver is pulled over and suspected of committing a DUI offense.
-They are subjective tests which mean the administering officer will determine the results.
+They are objective tests which mean the administering officer will determine the results.
 If the officer believes that the driver has failed the test and suspects impairment, then it is possible that the driver could be brought in for questioning, arrested on the spot and asked to perform a breath, urine or blood test at the station.

 - The one leg stand – you will need to prove balance by standing on one leg for a certain period of time.
 If you have been drinking then your coordination may be off, causing you to fail the one leg stand.